fshowalter/franksmovielog.com-v1/content/reviews/0002-blackmail-1929.md

 venue_notes: 2019 Studio Canal 1080p
 ---

 Hitchcock's first sound picture.
-We follow a Scotland Yard constable who covers for his girlfriend after realizing she's implicated in a murder.
+A Scotland Yard constable covers for his girlfriend after realizing she's implicated in a murder.
 The two then fall afoul of a blackmailer.
 Hitchcock shot this as a silent then added the sound scenes later and it shows, but his formal mastery is still amazing.
-Love the rack focus reflection shot in the opening sequence.
+Love the rack focus reflection shot in the opening (silent) sequence.